zoharIOS/Swift-IOS-Projects/README.md

 [picker and tableview examples including images in readme.md file](https://github.com/zoharIOS/HackerU/blob/master/Tbl_Pick1/README.md)
 ---

-# Screen ,  segue , activate a methode in another viewcontroller
+# Screen , activate a methode in another viewcontroller
 <img src="https://github.com/zoharIOS/HackerU/blob/master/Screens5/storyboard%20id.PNG" width = 200 />
 inodere to pass to another view controller using a button, and activate a function there: you must define a storyborad identifier: